Six countries, territories participate in Vietnam International Travel Mart - VietNamNet

 With software development companies among the exhibitors, the expo is set to help promote digitalisation and technological application to make fundamental changes to the management and activities of travel authorities and firms.

-A domestic travel stimulus programme will be launched, while preparations for the resumption of inbound and outbound tourism and Vietnam’s post-COVID-19 tourism prospects will also be discussed.
+A domestic travel stimulus programme will be launched, while preparations for the resumption of inbound and outbound tourism and Vietnam’s post-COVID-19 tourism prospects will also be discussed./.VNA

 OR QUICK LOGIN